RealOSR: Latent Guidance Boosts Diffusion-based Real-world Omnidirectional Image Super-Resolutions: Experiments

 \subsection{Implementation Details}

-\textbf{Datasets and Pretrained Models.} We use ODI-SR dataset from LAU-Net \cite{Deng_Wang_Xu_Guo_Song_Yang_2021} and SUN 360 Panorama dataset \cite{Jianxiong_Xiao_Ehinger_Oliva_Torralba_2012}, where HR ERP images are of resolution 1024$\times$2048.
-The $\times4$ downsampling degradation pipeline of Real-ESRGAN \cite{wang2021realesrgan} is performed on HR fisheye images and stored as LR ERP images.
-For the Stable Diffusion model, we choose the version SD-Turbo\footnote{Link is here: \url{https://huggingface.co/stabilityai/sd-turbo}}.
+\textbf{Datasets and Pretrained Models.} We use the ODI-SR dataset from LAU-Net \cite{Deng_Wang_Xu_Guo_Song_Yang_2021} and the SUN 360 Panorama dataset \cite{Jianxiong_Xiao_Ehinger_Oliva_Torralba_2012}, where ground truth (GT) ERP images are of resolution 1024$\times$2048.
+The $\times4$ downsampling degradation pipeline of Real-ESRGAN \cite{wang2021realesrgan} is performed on GT fisheye images and stored as LR ERP images.
+The version of Stable Diffusion is SD-Turbo~\cite{sd_turbo}.

-\textbf{Training settings} The hyperparameters $\lambda_\text{rec}$, $ \lambda_\text{LPIPS}$, $\lambda_\text{GAN}$ in are set as 2, 5, and 0.5, respectively.
-Adam is used for optimization with a learning rate of 1e-5, and a total batch size of 4.
-All experiments are conducted on NVIDIA 4090 GPU.
+\textbf{Training settings.} The hyperparameters $\lambda_\text{rec}$, $ \lambda_\text{LPIPS}$, $\lambda_\text{GAN}$ are set as 2, 5, and 0.5, respectively.
+Optimization is performed using Adam with a learning rate of 1e-5 and a total batch size of 4 for \textit{50k} iterations.
+All experiments run on NVIDIA 4090.
+Except for training BPOSR~\cite{wang2024bposr} on NVIDIA A6000, as its memory usage exceeds 24GB.